Start a Claim Login

 Who do I make my CTP claim against?

 CTP claims are made against the CTP insurer of the vehicle that caused the accident.
-This is usually Suncorp, Allianz, RACQ or QBE.
+This is usually Suncorp, Allianz, NRMA or QBE.

 Can I make a claim if I was partially at fault for the accident?